-1. The First University Examination in Commerce must be passed within two academic years from the date of entering the Course, except that students who are permitted to transfer to First Commerce, having failed in another College, must pass the First University Examination in Commerce within three terms or one academic year of entering the Course.
+1. The First University Examination in Commerce must be passed within two academic years from the date of entering the Course, except that students who are permitted to transfer to First Commerce, having failed in another College, must pass the First University Examination in Commerce within one academic year of entering the Course.

-2. Courses for First Year:
+Courses for First Year: